marlon-net/cheat-sheets/cloud/what-is-cloud-computing.md

 1. Cost Savings
 	- Helps you reduce capital investment
-	- Reduces hardare and software procurement, which further eliminates the need for power and cooling systems
+	- Reduces hardware and software procurement, which further eliminates the need for power and cooling systems
 	- Provides cloud services on demand and you are only charged when you use the service
 2. Data Loss Prevention
 	- Cloud computing allows you to store your organizations' valuable data in the cloud rather your own data center storage hardware